storj/docs/app/(docs)/dcs/pricing/legacy/page.md

 Storj has a $5 minimum monthly usage fee for all object storage accounts.

-This helps cover the cost of payment processing and basic operations so we can continue offering fast, secure, and reliable storage—even for small accounts.
+This helps cover the cost of payment processing and basic operations so we can continue offering fast, secure, and reliable storage &mdash; even for small accounts.

 **What does this mean for you?**